yhu19/CHIN309finalproject/README.md

-# Tang Dynasty poets and their poems
+# Walk in Tang Dynasty
-## By Jerry Hu
+### By Jerry Hu
-## Professor Vierthaler
+### Professor Vierthaler
-## CHIN 309: Chinese Literature in English
+### CHIN 309: Chinese Literature in English

-### The main goal of this final project is to introduce several Tang Dynasty poets, including their backgrounds and styles of writing, as well as an appreciation of their poetic works.
+The main goal of this final project is to introduce several Tang Dynasty poets, including their backgrounds and styles of writing, as well as an appreciation of their poetic works.

 [Li Bai](libai.md)
 [Du Fu](dufu.md)